Barman Kacharis

 The Barman Kacharis are an indigenous community of Northeast India found in Brahmaputra Valley.
 They are mainly found in the districts of Lower Assam.
-Barman Kacharis speak an endangered language called as Barman Thar.
+Barman Kacharis speak an endangered language called Barman Thar.
 Since the 2002 Amendment act, many Barman Kacharis in Assam are referred to as 'Barman'.
-They are sparsely found in Brahmaputra valley.

-Not to be confused with the Dimasa people of Cachar who converted to Hinduism, known as "Barmans of Cachar" in Government caste certificate.
+They are not to be confused with the Dimasa people of Cachar who converted to Hinduism, known as "Barmans of Cachar" in Government caste certificates.
 The Barman Kacharis are a completely different group from Dimasa Barmans.

 History

 Barmans are called Kacharis because of their Kachari origin.
 They are spread diffusely in Assam.

 Linguistics

-The language that is associated with the Barman Kacharis is the Barman language, or Barman Thar (IPA: /bɔɾmɔn thaɾ/), where “thar” means language.
+The language associated with the Barman Kacharis is the Barman language, or Barman Thar (IPA: /bɔɾmɔn thaɾ/), where “thar” means language.
 It is a highly endangered language.
 It is a Tibeto-Burman language that belongs to the Bodo-Garo sub-group.
 Though the population of the Barman Kachari community is 24,237, according to a 2017 census, only a small part of this population speaks the language.